How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Results

 \subsection{Measuring road mortality in terms of expected lifetime reduction}

-The existence of a road in the animal habitat imposes an extra hazard on top of the usual processes that determine animal mortality.
+The presence of a road in the animal habitat introduces an additional hazard on top of the usual processes that determine animal mortality.
+We next quantify how such an additional hazard impacts the animal's lifetime by computing the expected lifetime reduction (i.e., how likely the animal is to die in the road before it does due to any other cause).
+Throughout these calculations, we maintain the assumption that the road width is negligible relative to the spatial scales of animal movement, which yields accurate estimates of the probability of premature death except in scenarios where intrinsic death rates are very large or roads are very far from the animal's home-range center.
+In these limits, the impact of the road on an animal's lifetime is already very small and thus provide less interesting scenarios (see Appendix \ref{app:roadwidth} for this analysis).

 Assuming all these preexisting hazards lead to an exponential survival curve, the basal individual lifetime is an exponentially distributed random variable, $\Delta \sim \text{Exp}(\delta)$.
 Because $\Delta$ and $R$ are independent random variables, we obtain the probability of animal \textit{premature} death on the road using the joint probability distribution of $R$ and $\Delta$,

 Performing the integral on $t'$ in Eq.\,\eqref{eq:delta-t0}, we get

 that gives the MGF of $R$ a natural probabilistic interpretation in terms of the probability of premature death due to the presence of the spatial hazard.
 The actual lifetime under this interpretation is the minimum of the intrinsic lifetime and the collision time,